Sandeep Mathrani: Early life and education

+In 1986, Mathrani obtained his master's degree in Management Science from Stevens.
+He was mentored by Bruce Flatt, Bruce Ratner and Steven Roth.

 Business career

 Mathrani began as the CEO of GGP Inc. in 2011, just as the company was emerging from Chapter 11 bankruptcy.
-He was hired away from his previous job as an executive with Vornado Realty Trust, the company owned by his mentor.
+He was hired away from his previous job as an executive with Vornado Realty Trust.
 He was CEO until 2018, when it was purchased by Brookfield Property Partners.
 After the acquisition, Mathrani joined Brookfield as the chief executive of its retail property management arm.

 In February 2020, Mathrani was brought on board as the new CEO of real estate company WeWork, following the ouster of its CEO Adam Neumann and the collapse of its IPO.